Shame, Shame, Puppy Shame & other expressions of sexual suppression

 Instead of learning about our bodies, we learned to use phrases like “thing”, “down there”, “shameful parts”, or “private parts” to refer to our genitalia.
 Nothing differentiated.
 Just a mound of shame.

-It’s no wonder then that many women who come to see me don’t have the words to describe what they are experiencing - good, bad or otherwise.
+It’s no wonder then that many individuals who come to see me don’t have the words to describe what they are experiencing - good, bad or otherwise.
 Given that pelvic health is associated with menstruation, fertility & pregnancy, urinary regulation, digestion, and our core health and fitness, many women delay seeking help until symptoms worsen.
-Common challenges such as painful periods, incontinence, mommy-tummy, pelvic and low back pain, prolapse, and pain with sex are often dismissed, hidden, or suffered in silence.
-It also frequently means that women don't prioritize their pelvic health or seek to explore their bodies and pleasure fully.
+Common challenges such as painful periods, incontinence, bulging at the tummy, pelvic and low back pain, prolapse, and pain with sex are often dismissed, hidden, or suffered in silence.
+It also frequently means that people don't prioritize their pelvic health or seek to explore their bodies and pleasure fully.

 Let’s change that.